roomate/Algorithmy-in-C/README.md

 Each of these courses has a specific theme:
 - IN101: Algorithmy et programmation.
 This course teach how to efficiently solve a given problem with an algorithm written in C.
 - IN102: Advanced C language.
 This course introduces the syntax of the C language and some important notions of low-level language such as pointer, struct and memory allocation.
 - IN103: Resolution of algorithmic problems.
-This course introduces the more important data structure in an engineer career; dictionnary, tree, queue...
+This course introduces the more important data structures often employed in real-world applications; dictionnary, tree, queue...
 Each TP is a mini-project putting in practice these important examples.